davidesantangelo/geoplugin/README.md

 ## See it in action!

-You can try MetaInspector live at this little demo: [https://metainspectordemo.herokuapp.com](https://metainspectordemo.herokuapp.com)
+You can try Geoplugin live at this little demo: [https://geopweb.herokuapp.com](https://geopweb.herokuapp.com)

 ## Installation

 Add this line to your application's Gemfile: